electric-sql/electric/website/use-cases/cache-invalidation.md

 ## Real world example

-Let's look at a real world example, syncing data into a Redis cache.
-You can see the [full source code here](https://github.com/electric-sql/electric/tree/main/examples/redis-sync).
+See the [`redis-sync` example](https://github.com/electric-sql/electric/tree/main/examples/redis-sync) and the [Redis integration page](/docs/integrations/redis) for a real world example, syncing data into a Redis cache with automatic invalidation.

-### Maintaining a Redis cache

-Many applications use [Redis](https://redis.io/docs/latest/develop/use/client-side-caching/) as a local cache.
-With Electric, you can define a [Shape](/docs/guides/shapes) and sync it into a [Redis hash](https://redis.io/docs/latest/develop/data-types/hashes/).
-The shape comes through as a [log](/docs/api/http#shape-log) of insert, update and delete messages.
-Apply these to the Redis hash and the cache automatically stays up-to-date:

-<<< @../../examples/redis-sync/src/index.ts

 ## Next steps